Haas MBA Essays: Tips for 2022-2023

 Your aspirations need to be convincing, ambitious, and realistic.
 Berkeley Haas is looking for applicants who have meaningful goals grounded in their past experiences, and it’s important that you relate that notion in your essay, however it applies to your experience in life.

-To make it simple: the behavioral essay is meant to show the team at Berkeley Haas that you have developed some sort of leadership skills, what your values are as a leader, and how you are going to most benefit from their development programs.
+To make it simple: the behavioral essay is meant to show the team at Berkeley Haas that you have developed some sort of leadership skills, what your values are as a leader, and how you are going to most benefit from their development programs in terms of your experience with and exposure to DEI, justice, and belonging.

 The admissions committee is looking for applicants that are self-reflective.
 Whether it’s through a setback you’ve experienced, or how you dealt with situations that have gone awry, the school is looking for students who are resilient and able to learn from their mistakes.